-The installation of LED display screens usually needs to calculate some parameters such as spacing, height and width, numbers of modules, etc. Today we will present some common and also the most practicle calculation fomulas of LED display boards.
+The installation of LED display screens usually needs to calculate some parameters such as spacing, height and width, numbers of modules, etc. Today we will present some common and also the most practicle calculation fomulas of LED display board.

 2.Length and Height